techrajat/property-dealership-website/README.md

 # RK Homes

-This website is for property dealership where a user can buy a property of his/her choice via an agent.
-The user can also sell his/her property on this website.
+This website is for property dealership where a user can buy properties of his/her choice via an agent.
+The user can also sell properties on this website.

 This web-application is developed using the following technologies: